-The development and maintenance of roads in a watershed can increase erosion, which can increase sedimentation and turbidity if not done using best management practices.
+The development and maintenance of roads in a watershed can increase erosion resulting in an increase of sedimentation and turbidity if not done using best management practices.
 In the Green River Watershed, road construction and maintenance is necessary to allow access to lands for forestry, land management, and fire suppression.
-Road construction activities and timber harvests that have been reported through FPAs from 2001 through 2005 are summarized in Table 4-2.
+Road construction activities and timber harvests that have been reported through FPAs from 2006 through 2016 are summarized in Table 4-2.